oduameh/Hyper-docs/Webhooks.md

 }
 ```

-### Securing the webhook endpoint
+### Secure the webhook endpoint

-It is essential to secure the webhook endpoint to protect the integrity and confidentiality of the event data.
-Consider the following best practices when securing your webhook endpoint:
+Protect the webhook endpoint to maintain the integrity and confidentiality of event data.

-- Use HTTPS to encrypt communication between the Cloud agent and the webhook endpoint.
+- Use HTTPS to encrypt traffic between the Cloud agent and your service.
-- Implement authentication mechanisms (e.g., API keys, tokens) to verify the authenticity of incoming requests.
+- Authenticate incoming requests with API keys or tokens.
-- Validate and sanitize incoming webhook requests to mitigate potential security risks.
+- Validate and sanitize each payload before processing it.

-One of the authorization mechanism for the Cloud agent's webhook notifications is the bearer token.
-If configured, the token will be included in the `Authorization` header of the HTTP request sent by the agent to the webhook endpoint.
-You can configure this bearer token by setting the value of the `GLOBAL_WEBHOOK_API_KEY` or `DEFAULT_WALLET_WEBHOOK_API_KEY` environment variable.

-An alternative approach is to make use of the `customHeaders` property within the REST API for configuring webhooks.
-This option offers increased flexibility when custom or multiple headers are needed.
+When you configure `GLOBAL_WEBHOOK_API_KEY` or `DEFAULT_WALLET_WEBHOOK_API_KEY`, the Cloud agent includes the value as a bearer token in the `Authorization` header.
+For more complex scenarios, use the REST API `customHeaders` property to define any additional headers required by your endpoint.

 ## Event format and types

 ### Event format

-Webhook notifications from the Cloud agent are sent as JSON payloads in the HTTP requests.

-The event format is consistent across all events.
-Each event follows a common structure, while the 'data' field within the event payload contains information specific to the type of event.
-Here is an example of the JSON payload format:
+Webhook notifications use JSON payloads with a consistent structure.
+The top-level fields identify the event, and the `data` field contains the payload that matches the event type.

 ```json
 {